The Benson Ford Ship House

 The Benson Ford Ship House History

-The Benson Ford was assembled at Detroit Michigans River Rouge yard in 1924 and was commissioned by the Ford Motor Company.
+The Benson Ford was assembled at the Detroit Michigan River Rouge yard in 1924 and was commissioned by the Ford Motor Company.
 At 612’ long with a 62’ wide beam and 32’ deep, with an 8,626 GRT, and 12,900 DWT she was one of the larger vessels on Lake Erie for her time.
-A sister ship, the Henry Ford II, was commissioned to the American Ship Building Company, Lorain, Ohio, and scheduled to be completed a few weeks prior to the Benson Ford.
+A sister ship, the Henry Ford II, was commissioned by the American Ship Building Company, Lorain, Ohio, and scheduled to be completed a few weeks prior to the Benson Ford.

 The Frank J. Sullivan Era – The Benson Ford Ship House Arrives At Put-in-Bay

 After much deliberation, Sullivan decided it would not be cost-effective to utilize the ship on the Great Lakes and opted for less conventional use.
 On July 3, 1986, the entire forward superstructure of the ship, along with the forecastle deck, was removed and transported by the barge Thor 101 to South Bass Island, also known as Put-in-Bay.
-The 62’ X 59’ foot section was originally used as a 7,000 square foot, four-story, summer home for the Sullivans.
-The home would include the walnut-paneled staterooms, dining room, galley, and passenger lounge designed by Ford for his personal use.
+The 62’ X 59’ foot section was originally used as a 7,000 square-foot, four-story, summer home for the Sullivans.
+The home would include walnut-paneled staterooms, a dining room, a galley, and a passenger lounge designed by Ford for his personal use.

 On July 18, 1986, the deckhouse structure was transported by crane barge to Put-In-Bay, Ohio, and placed on an 18-foot cliff at Victory Point.
 The remainder of the ship was scrapped.